Tiago-Ling/JitterDemo/README.md

 # JitterDemo
 A set of projects showing jittering in a scrolling image across different Haxe frameworks.
+The problem occurs in `Cpp` and `Neko` and so far nothing seems to reduce or solve it.

 ## Usage
 Currently there is projects for HaxeFlixel, OpenFL, Lime and NME.
 The OpenFL test has 3 variants using Bitmap, Tilesheet and OpenGLView.
 All test cases have a FlashDevelop project which can be run without any problem if the libraries below are installed and properly configured in Haxelib.